SIBDuck/JumpOverlord-play/README.md

 Adding a custom level is super easy!
 Here's how:

+- Check the [GitHub page](https://github.com/SIBDuck/JumpOverlord-play/blob/main/objects/supported%20objects.md) for the full list of symbols you can use.

-**Option 1: Using a `.txt` file**
+#### **Option 1: Using a `.txt` file**
-Just write your level map in a text file using the symbols supported by the game.
-Check the [GitHub page](https://github.com/SIBDuck/JumpOverlord/) for the full list of symbols you can use.
+- Just write your level map in a text file using the symbols supported by the game.

-**Option 2: Using a `.json` file**
+#### **Option 2: Using a `.json` file**
-Create a JSON file with a `"map"` key.
+- Create a JSON file with a `"map"` key.
 The value should be a list of strings, where each string represents one row of your level.

 Once your file is ready, just load it in the game and you're good to go!